Jung District, Seoul: Former operations

 In the 1980s Korean Air had its headquarters in Jung District.
 Its current headquarters are located in Gonghang-dong, Gangseo-gu.

 Transport

 Rail and Metro

-Being the central district of the city, Jung District is connected to numerous subway lines and shares Seoul Station with Yongsan-Gu (the station straddles the border between the two districts).
+Being the central district of the city, Jung District is connected to numerous subway lines and shares Seoul Station with Yongsan District (the station straddles the border between the two districts).
 Seoul Station is served by intercity rail services run by KORAIL (KTX, ITX, Mugunghwa & tourist services) as well as AREX Airport Railroad services.
 Seoul Station is also served by Lines 1 and 4 of the Seoul Metro. the station also features a large multi-lane bus station immediately adjacent to the eastern (main) entrance.

 Buses

 Aside from Seoul station, the district is well served by both buses and subway lines.
 Lines 1, 2, 3, 4, 5 and 6 all run through the district.
 Local (green), city (blue) and express (red) buses operate throughout the district.